DuckyCrayfish/hourglass/README.md

 	#The base random tick speed to use when sleep.accelerateRandomTickSpeed config is enabled.
 	#Range: > 0
 	baseRandomTickSpeed = 3

+	#When true, a clock is displayed in the sleep interface.
+	displayBedClock = true

 #This section defines settings for notification messages.
 #All messages in this section support Minecraft formatting codes (https://minecraft.fandom.com/wiki/Formatting_codes).